"Anything We Love Can Be Saved"-A Contemporary

 - Walker, Alice.
 Anything We Love Can Be Saved: A Writer's Activism.
 New York: The Ballantine Publishing Group, 1997.
 ISBN: 0-345-40796-2

-- Attachment One: Walker's Persuasive Writing Techniques – student copies
+- student copies of the handout Walker's Persuasive Writing Techniques

 Walker, Alice.
 Anything We Love Can Be Saved: A Writer's Activism.
 New York: The Ballantine Publishing Group, 1997.
 ISBN: 0-345-40796-2